 »One Visa Application Form of the People's Republic of China, which is filled clearly with true, authentic and complete information and signed by the applicant;

 »One recent, 2 inch full-faced and bareheaded passport photo (the daily life photo, photo copy or digital photo printed on the ordinary paper shall not be accepted);

 »Other related application materials according to different purposes for your trip to China;

 »Other materials related to the visa application, deemed as necessary by the visa officer.

 * For more information, please contact the local Chinese Embassy in your country.

-Should your application be denied, we cannot change the decision of the Ministry of Foreign Affairs, nor will we engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
+Please note CSEE is not authorized to assist with the VISA process beyond providing the Notification of Acceptance Letter and Invitation Letter (after registration) issued by the CSEE Committee Board.
+The invitation letter will be issued after the successful registration if you required.
+Should your application be denied, CSEE cannot change the decision of the Ministry of Foreign Affairs, nor will CSEE engage in discussion or correspondence with the Embassy on behalf of the applicant.